 Tai-Ying received her BBA in Economics with a Life Sciences minor from National Central University in Taiwan, where she carried out a research project in Prof. Wei-Hsin Sun's group as a Ministry of Science and Technology College Student Research Fellow.
 Tai-Ying then moved to London, where she obtained an MSc in Neuroscience and worked as a research assistant in Prof. Michael Häusser’s lab at University College London, studying the functional architecture on cortical area borders.

 Tai-Ying is currently a DPhil student in the lab led by Prof Andrew King.
-She is using in vivo two-photon calcium imaging in awake behaving mice to study auditory processing in multiple brain areas that involves learning and memory.
+She is using in vivo two-photon calcium imaging and electrophysiological recordings in awake behaving mice to study auditory processing in multiple brain areas that involves learning and memory.